rep-movsd/gabble/README.md

 # gabble
-Clone of a popular word game
+Gabble is a clone of the popular word game (whose name rhymes)

+It is intended as a learning tool - there is no two player mode, only human vs. computer